strayfade/website/posts/FeedForward.md

 [The average human reaction time is around 247ms.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4456887/) This is a problem because if the target location suddenly changes, an aimbot will nearly instantly begin moving the cursor in the target's new direction, while a human will take a minimum of 50-100ms to process the change.

 It is, of course, possible to account for this by adding a delay or queueing system to the mouse movements being sent by a cheat, but this is one of many possible detection vectors that often goes overlooked.
-In the context of HID-based cursor movement, [an incredible post on the Unknown Cheats forum](https://www.unknowncheats.me/forum/3968927-post13.html) discusses even more heuristic vectors that could potentially be detected by anti-cheat software:
+In the context of HID-based cursor movement, [an incredible post on the Unknown Cheats forum](https://www.unknowncheats.me/forum/3968927-post13.html) discusses how heuristic mouse movement vectors could be detected by anti-cheat software:

 > *"I also think it'd be worth more of Vanguard's time to detect everyone, despite how good their mouse setup is, by simply looking for unrealistic aiming, reaction time, and stats, which I don't doubt they've already done extensively."*

 In short, with some anti-cheats, you are much more likely to be banned based on an account trust system and suspicious **overall** gameplay.
 Remember that the best cheaters are already decent at the game.

-If your cursor movements aren't smooth and realistic, though, chances are that you'll be banned much sooner than that.

 ### Writing a neural network for input "humanization"